What is an HMO licence?

-Section 258 of the Act classify a single household is they are part of the same family: married, same sex relationship and relatives of any of the one these mention (parents, grandparents, children, grandchildren, brothers, sisters, uncles, aunts, nephews, nieces or cousins).
-Half-blood relationship is treated the same as full blood and a stepchild is treated the same as a child.
+Section 258 of the Act classify a single household is they are part of the same family: married, same-sex relationship and relatives of any of the one these mentions (parents, grandparents, children, grandchildren, brothers, sisters, uncles, aunts, nephews, nieces or cousins).

 There are a few exceptions of properties that are not classified as HMOs.
 These are: